gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/01 - Genesis.md

 1. **Gen 47:9** _"The days of my sojourning are …"_.
 Men are just pilgrims passing through this life.
 Our final destination is heaven, and after that the final bodily resurrection.

 # Chapters 49-50

+---
+# Reference

+**Genesis 9:22**
+*"And Ham, the father of Canaan, saw the nakedness of his father, and told his two brothers outside."* ^832867